KAIF8805/truestate-retail-system/README.md

 ## 2. Tech Stack
 - Backend: Node.js, Express
 - Frontend: React (Vite)
-- Data: JSON dataset converted from provided CSV
+- Data: JSON dataset converted from provided CSV(some of these)

 ## 3. Search Implementation Summary
 - Full-text search on Customer Name and Phone Number.